Morgan Stanley Boosts Sonic Automotive (NYSE:SAH) Price Target to $51.00

-Sonic Automotive (NYSE:SAH) had its price target hoisted by Morgan Stanley from $48.00 to $51.00 in a research report released on Friday, Price Targets.com reports.
-They currently have an equal weight rating on the stock.
+Sonic Automotive (NYSE:SAH) had its price target raised by Morgan Stanley from $48.00 to $51.00 in a research note published on Thursday, Benzinga reports.
+Morgan Stanley currently has an equal weight rating on the stock.

-Separately, JPMorgan Chase & Co. raised Sonic Automotive from a neutral rating to an overweight rating and set a $55.00 price objective on the stock in a research report on Friday, January 15th.
-One investment analyst has rated the stock with a hold rating and five have assigned a buy rating to the stock.
-Sonic Automotive presently has a consensus rating of Buy and an average price target of $49.60.
+Separately, JPMorgan Chase & Co. raised shares of Sonic Automotive from a neutral rating to an overweight rating and set a $55.00 price objective on the stock in a report on Friday, January 15th.
+One investment analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+The stock presently has an average rating of Buy and an average price target of $49.60.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, July 15th.
-Shareholders of record on Tuesday, June 15th will be issued a $0.12 dividend.
-This represents a $0.48 dividend on an annualized basis and a dividend yield of 0.94%.
-The ex-dividend date is Monday, June 14th.
-This is a positive change from Sonic Automotive’s previous quarterly dividend of $0.10.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, July 15th.
+Shareholders of record on Tuesday, June 15th will be paid a $0.12 dividend.
+This represents a $0.48 annualized dividend and a yield of 0.95%.
+This is an increase from Sonic Automotive’s previous quarterly dividend of $0.10.
+The ex-dividend date of this dividend is Monday, June 14th.
 Sonic Automotive’s dividend payout ratio (DPR) is 15.09%.

 About Sonic Automotive